arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 └─ [3] able was I ere I saw elba
 ```

-Next, let’s take a loot at different parameter sources JUnit 5 provides.
+Next, let's take a look at different parameter sources JUnit 5 provides.

 ## Argument sources

 JUnit 5 provides several source annotations that provide parameters to test methods.
-Let’s take a look at how those can be used.
+Let's take a look at how we can use those.

 ### Single parameter

 `@ValueSource` can only be used to provide a single parameter per test method.
 It lets you specify an array of literals of primitive types (either `String`, `int`, `long`, or `double`).

 For example, to provide `int`s to our parameterized test we can do: